farishaddad/Knowledge-Mining-using-Cognitive-Search/03-Solution-Architecture.md

 Please notice that:

-1. We will provide a data sample but you can use your own (BYOD - Bring your own data). **If BYOD is your case, we suggest you to use documents with multiple languages and formats including HTML, doc, pdf, ppt, png and jpg.
-If your documents mention public companies and figures, the workshop experience will be better.
-But we are handling unstructured data, any files will be processed.
-This recomendations are suggestions for a better learing experience**.
+1. We will provide a sample dataset.
+This are documents with multiple languages and formats including HTML, doc, pdf, ppt, png and jpg.
+They were slected for a better learing experience, testing most of the technology capabilities.
 2. You can upload the data to blob storage using [Azure Portal](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal) or [Azure Storage Explorer](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-storage-explorer), among other options.
 3. We will start simple and add more complex Cognitive Skills in labs 2 and 3.
 4. We will use Azure Search query capabilities to analyze the results.